Mark Sherman (musician)

 Mark Sherman (born April 17, 1957) is a jazz vibraphonist, pianist, drummer, producer, arranger, author, and classical percussionist.

-Sherman has performed for some of the world's top orchestral conductors including Leonard Bernstein, Sir Georg Solti, Zubin Mehta and Herbert Von Karajan, in Jazz as a leader and sideman with Kenny Barron, Peggy Lee, Wynton Marsalis, Joe Lovano, Michael Brecker, Larry Coryell and many more.
+Sherman has performed for some of the world's top orchestral conductors including Leonard Bernstein, Sir Georg Solti, Zubin Mehta and Herbert Von Karajan, and has worked in Jazz as a leader and sideman with Kenny Barron, Peggy Lee, Wynton Marsalis, Joe Lovano, Michael Brecker, Larry Coryell among other.
 He worked in Broadway musicals, and has been one of the most in-demand studio musicians, appearing on more than two dozen film and Broadway soundtracks including The Lion King.
 He has worked as a sideman for pop artists Michael Bolton, Natalie Cole, and Michael McDonald.

-Sherman's song "Changes in My Life" became a cult hit in Asia with YouTube videos that earned more than 150 million views.
+Sherman's song "Changes in My Life" became a cult hit in Asia with YouTube videos that earned more than 220 million views.

 He is on the faculty of The Juilliard School, New Jersey City University He produces records under his Miles High Records label and publishes music books through his Miles High Music Books subsidiary.

 Early life

-Sherman was born in New York City.
-His mother, Edith Gordon, was a Juilliard-trained soprano who performed with the Cleveland Symphony Orchestra and the Boston Symphony Orchestra.
-Sherman grew up around opera and studied classical piano as a child.
+Sherman was born in the Bronx, New York City.
+His mother, Edith Gordon, was a Juilliard-trained soprano who won a full scholarship to the school at seventeen and went on to perform with the Cleveland Symphony Orchestra and the Boston Symphony Orchestra.
+Sherman grew up around opera and studied classical piano lessons at age eight.
+At fourteen he went on a four-month concert tour of Israel with his mother.
+As a teenager he gravitated toward jazz drumming after discovering the recordings of John Coltrane and Charlie Parker, and he later studied privately with Elvin Jones.

 Education

-Sherman attended The High School of Music and Art in Manhattan in 1975, where he met and performed with many future Jazz musicians including bassist Marcus Miller, Saxophonist Bob Franceschini, guitarist Bobby Broom.
-He went on to study classical percussion at Juilliard under Saul Goodman, who played in the New York Philharmonic for 50 years.
-Sherman performed in ensembles under the direction of Leonard Bernstein, Sir Georg Solti, Zubin Mehta and Herbert Von Karajan.
-Sherman attended Juilliard at the same time as Wynton Marsalis, with whom he jammed regularly.
-During the course of his career, Sherman also studied with Elvin Jones, Justin Diciocco, Roland Hanna, Jaki Byard, Buster Bailey, and Rohland Kohloff, among others.
+Sherman was accepted to Juilliard at age seventeen, one of only two percussion students admitted that year alongside future New York Philharmonic percussionist Daniel Druckman.
+He studied classical percussion for five years under Saul Goodman, who played timpani in the New York Philharmonic for fifty years, and under Buster Bailey.
+While at Juilliard he performed in student and freelance ensembles under conductors including Bernstein, Solti, Mehta and von Karajan, and he later recalled performing Mahler's Fifth Symphony under Bernstein's direction at Avery Fisher Hall while still a student.
+During the course of his career Sherman also studied with Jaki Byard, Roland Hanna, and Rohland Kohloff, among others.

+Educational career

+Sherman is currently on the faculty of The Juilliard School, his alma mater, Sherman is an instructor in the Juilliard School jazz program since 2008.

+In 2015, Sherman published his first book, Skills for the Poetic Language of Jazz Improvisation, with School and Career Guidance (Miles High Music Books), which combined instruction in jazz performance with guidance on building a career as a working musician. /> He has conducted master classes on improvisation in more than fifteen countries under the sponsorship of the Yamaha Corporation and the Pro-Mark division of the Vic Firth Company.